 Our Winter Moth spray is made from Entrust, derived from the fermentation of naturally occurring beneficial soil bacteria (actinomycetes) and is OMRI (Organic Materials Review Institute) Certified, NOFA-allowed, and approved for organic farming.
 It uniquely combines efficacy with the benefits of biological insect pest control products and has no mammalian toxicity, meaning that you don’t need to worry about moving your car, closing your windows, or moving children or pet toys from the yard before we spray.

 4. Timing is everything

-Spraying takes place in April or May and is weather dependent.
+Spraying takes place in April through early June and is weather dependent.
 At this time of year, our small company is visiting 800 properties per week.
 If you are seeing caterpillars, that doesn’t mean it’s too late to treat your trees, but you can be assured that we are on the way.